 - suppresses your reproductive system

 - changes how your immune system responds

 The cortisol level test is used to check if your cortisol production levels are either too high or too low.
-There are certain diseases, such as Addison’s disease and Cushing’s disease, which affect the amount of cortisol your adrenal gland produces.
+There are certain diseases, such as Addison’s disease and Cushing’s disease, which affect the amount of cortisol your adrenal glands produce.
 The test is used in the diagnosis of these diseases and as a way to assess the functioning of the adrenal and pituitary glands.

 Cortisol plays a role in several systems in the body.
 These systems include:

 - skeletal system

 - the breakdown of proteins, fats, and carbohydrates

 A blood sample is used to measure cortisol levels.
 Most blood samples are collected using this process: